tatumio/tatum-php/docs/Api/VirtualCurrencyApi.md

 Create new supply of virtual currency

-<h4>2 credits per API call.</h4><br/> <p>Create new supply of virtual currency linked on the given accountId.
-Method increases the total supply of the currency.<br/> This method creates Ledger transaction with operationType MINT with undefined counterAccountId.<p>
+<h4>2 credits per API call.</h4>

+ Create new supply of virtual currency linked on the given accountId.
+Method increases the total supply of the currency.

+ This method creates Ledger transaction with operationType MINT with undefined counterAccountId.

 ### Example